 I thought I didn’t.
 Life was full of wild children, barking dogs, and dirty toilets.
-Those bottles lining the shelves had already been thoroughly tested by someone else so I didn’t have to waste even a minute wondering whether or not they were safe.
+Those bottles lining the shelves had already been thoroughly tested by someone else so that I didn’t have to waste even a minute wondering whether or not they were safe.
 For me, the kids or the dogs.
-Consequently, I didn’t give them even a passing thought.
-I just liked that my house smelled like lemon and my hair wafted strawberry.
+Consequently, I didn’t give them even a passing thought; I just liked that my house smelled like lemon, and my hair wafted strawberry.
 And for a while, that was good enough for me.

 Until, you know, life happened.
 And sickness (of the mental and physical variety for good measure) forced me to my knees.
-Over time I realized that no doctor was going to heal me like I was asking to be healed, and with that realization came the understanding that it was time to take things into my own hands.
+Over time I slowly realized that no doctor was going to heal me like I was asking to be healed, and with that realization came the understanding that it was time to take things into my own hands.
 And piece by piece I threw away each toxic part of my world as I discovered it, and piece by piece filled that space with a truly safe alternative.
 And the journey to greening my world began.

-I’d already begun making radical changes by the time I bought Renee Loux’s Easy Green Living, and I eagerly devoured her book while on vacation that year (because camping provides countless quiet hours to fill with books.
+I’d already begun making radical changes by the time I bought Renee Loux’s Easy Green Living, and I eagerly devoured her book while on vacation that year.
+(Because camping provides countless quiet hours to fill with books.
 Or naps.
 Or a healthy combination of the two.)
-And by the time the week was up and we were heading home I was on fire, ready to tackle my home and transform it into this eco-friendly haven that I could already see and smell and feel.
+And by the time the week was up, and we were heading home, I was on fire.
+I was 100% ready to tackle my home and transform it into this eco-friendly haven that I could already see and smell and feel.

 But really, I have no intentions of bombarding you with a list of all of the (chemical) reasons why I avoid virtually every cleaner sold today.
 However, if you want to know how your cleaner of choice ranks on a scale of A to F, there’s a website I’ve been using for years now – EWG.org.
 (The Environmental Working Group is a non-profit, non-partisan organization dedicated to protecting human health and the environment.)
 Just click on the green tab (EWG’s guide to healthy cleaning) at the top of the page that I linked to, and check out your brand.
 EWG was one of my top dependable sources in those early days and I still find myself turning to it from time to time.

-So now I’ll move on to the happy part, especially if you just found our your cleaner doesn’t rank on the safe end of the scale.
-It’s an inexpensive and eco-friendly all-purpose cleaner that I’ve been in love with for probably ten years now.
-It’s one of the recipes I found in Renee’s book, slightly modified, that I use all over the house: kitchen counters, bathrooms sinks and toilets, animal messes.
+This Lemongrass All-Purpose Cleaner recipe is one that I discovered in Renee’s book, slightly modified, that I use all over the house: kitchen counters, bathrooms sinks and toilets, animal messes.
 Everything.
 I literally don’t even own another cleaner.
 And after the initial expense of ingredients and a bottle, it’s costs me about $1.27 per bottle to make.
-And that’s using organic essential oils.
-So, to recap, we’ve got safe, effective, easy, smells great and cheap.
+(And that’s using organic essential oils.)
+So to recap, we’ve got safe, effective, easy, smells great and cheap.
 Pretty awesome, right?
 And to top it off, I’ve tweaked her recipe with specific essential oils that repel critters like ants, because we have an influx every spring.
 So, what’s not to like?

 - 16 ounce glass bottle

-- 3/4 cup hydrogen peroxide
+- ¾ cup hydrogen peroxide

-- 1/4 cup vodka
+- ¼ cup vodka